First Avenue Master Class

 • Target audiences of children to young adults aged 8-24 can be sustainable members for years to come, as many surveyed people had been members of First Avenue for over 15 years.

-Research of the competitive landscape of music education helped to establish needs of a young audience.
+Research of the competitive landscape in music education helped to establish needs of a young audience.
 Viewing music instruction websites for top schools provided the basics for determining learning objectives.
-Since this was a first time initiative, it would be beneficial to start by offering three instruments of instruction and add more as time when by.
-And surveys and interviews with users aged 10-24 helped to identify needs and preferences for musical education.
+User surveys and interviews with students aged 10-24 helped to identify needs and preferences for musical education.
 Lead guitar, bass and drums were chosen as the most appropriate for the iconic rock venue.
-The artists who played at First Avenue were most likely fluent and available to teach these instruments.
-And the pitch to “Become a Rock Star” would be an easy sell to young audiences.
-An audit existing site revealed the need for an update and I was able to then generate new architecture for sub-site of Master Classes.
-Sketches for both mobile first and desktop provided the roadmap to build components and UX patterns to start to design wireframes in Figma.
-After building out initial layouts in mobile, I created user journeys and personas and began to test prototypes.
-And I created a home page for desktop to define the new sub-brand look and feel.
+Artists who had played at First Avenue were available to teach these instruments.
+A campaign on popular social channels to “Become a Rock Star” would be a popular topic for young audiences.
+A site audit revealed the need for an updated user experience and could allow a new microsite architecture to be developed for the First Avenue Master Class sub brand.

 I was able to refine designs for tablet, desktop and mobile to meet user needs and set up a viable product.
 UX/UI components were assembled and branding for the new Master Class app too shape.
 Multiple screens were created to appeal to a young demographic including not only music instruction but also upcoming workshops with musicians, streaming concerts, artist residencies with exclusive content, the return of Band Camp, and even a new Youtube channel.
 A Master Class app and a website refresh could help elevate the existing brand into a new opportunity of sustainable revenue and demographic even after the pandemic.